 ObjectDB provides a rich set of features.
 Many features are implemented as part of ObjectDB's support of the JPA and JDO APIs.
 Fundamental features of relational databases (e.g. primary keys, derived attributes, grouping queries and aggregate queries) which are usually missing from Object Oriented Databases are also supported by ObjectDB.
 The combination of Object Database features with Relational Database features brings you the best of both worlds.

 ObjectDB can manage databases of various sizes efficiently, ranging from kilobytes to terabytes.

 |Platform Requirements || |

-- Windows, Linux, Unix, Mac OS, and any other environment with Java SE support.
+- Windows, Linux, Unix, Mac OS, and most other OS with Java support.

-- Tested integration with Tomcat, Jetty, GlassFish, JBoss and Spring MVC.
+- Tested integration with Tomcat, Jetty, GlassFish, WildFly, Spring MVC and Spring Boot.

 |Operating Modes || |

 - Database file size up to 128 TB (= 131,072 GB = 134,217,728 MB).

 - Up to 2,147,483,648 entity classes per database file.